fesanb/wfs/install/readme.txt

 To install WFS:
+- Turn of RPI splash screen: sudo nano /boot/cmdline.txt - remove the work splash and "add disable_splash=1"
-1. Navigate to install folder. should be /home/pi/wfs/install
+- Navigate to install folder. should be /home/pi/wfs/install
-2. execute this command: sudo sh wfs_install.sh
+- execute this command: sudo sh wfs_install.sh